Community Emergency Response Teams (CERT)

 Business CERT Teams include Arthrex, The Ritz-Carlton Beach Resort, Pelican Bay Foundation, La Playa Beach Resort and Artis-Naples.

 In 2004, North Collier Fire CERT teams were instrumental in recovery efforts after the devastating Hurricane Charley made landfall as a Category 4 with 150 mph sustained winds near Port Charlotte.
 By the direction of the State of Florida and Collier County Emergency Operations Center, North Collier Fire deployed their CERT teams to Charlotte County where they staffed food and water distribution stations for more than one week.
 The same CERT teams were also activated within our own community after Hurricanes Frances and Wilma and during large brush fires within Collier County.
+And, most recently, our CERT teams were deployed to the Florida panhandle to assist with recovery efforts in the aftermath of Hurricane Michael.
+Three teams deployed and assisted at an area shelter, at the operations center in Tallahassee and in Gadsden County performing damage assessments.

 North Collier Fire teaches CERT at its Regional Training Facility and hosts two to three CERT classes per year.
 Each class includes an eight-week curriculum and meets typically each Monday night for 3 hours.
 The final class includes a mock emergency drill and a graduation.